ÐÇ¿ÕÓ°ÊÓ

 The United States Postgraduate Application Process for International Students

-Applying to study abroad in the United States is an exciting step in your academic journey.
+Applying to study in the United States is an exciting step in your academic journey.
 Postgraduate programs attract a passionate and diverse range of students, and the US is home to many of the world’s most respected educational institutions.

 Illustration of a school with a US flag.